 Most times it’s not the horse…

 Clinton Anderson says you have to train the person and not the horse.
 And while we don’t agree with everything he says or does in his “Method” or his Downunder Horsemanship program, we do agree with this.
-We can sum up our philosophy for training in one word – Patience.
+And while we use the Method in our training approach, we can really sum up our philosophy for training in one word – Patience.

 Too many people train with intimidation and control.
-In fact, many of the rescue horses come form this life.
-And while they can get the horse to respond, the horse is responding our of fear.
+In fact, many of the rescue horses come from this life.
+And while they can get the horse to respond, the horse is responding out of fear.
 Horses were designed to respond with a different emotion – trust.

 Patience.
 Yes, that’s the second time we have used that word.
 The most common question we get asked is how long does it take.
 And our answer, as long as it does.
 We are doing this to give the horse a life of joy.
 And sometimes that takes months and sometimes that takes weeks.
 But until the horse knows we care, it will not submit – at least not in the way that leads to trust.